 Basically a jigger is a fancy word for shot glass.
 They’re usually double sided with one side being larger than the other.

 I love this Japanese style one that is tall and skinny, and has 2oz on one side and a 1 oz on the other.
 Not to mention the fact it has marks inside by the 1/4 ounce to help for exact measurements.

 This is one of those underrated items that can truly level up your drinks.
 Not only will it make your garnishes look better, but these make excellent gifts for everything from a stocking stuffer to a hostess gift at your next holiday dinner party.

-We’ll be going back and updating this list on a regular basis as we come across more gift worthy cocktail items, but this should get you off to a really good start.
+I update this list on a regular basis as we come across more gift-worthy cocktail items, but this should get you off to a really good start.

 But now my question to you?
 What did we miss?
 What’s the best cocktail gift you’ve either given or received?
 Drop a comment below and let me know!

 This page contains affiliate links.
 This means that if you click a link and buy one of the products on this page, I may receive a commission (at no extra cost to you!)
 This doesn’t effect our opinions or our reviews.
 Everything we do is to benefit you as the reader, so all of our reviews are as honest and unbiased as possible.